top of page

 Friends, family and patients know that I am a big fan of books that explore the human experience and offer ways to improve our lives.
 Some of these could be categorized as “self-help” and some don’t necessarily fit that genre but still offer helpful knowledge and wisdom.

 I hope to use this space to share titles that I have found particularly enlightening or helpful, with the focus on those that have the potential for greatest impact.
 When thinking of which book I would start with, the one that immediately came to mind is “Nonviolent Communication” by Marshall Rosenberg.
 I'd put this slim tome right at the top of the list of books I would recommend to anyone.
-This groundbreaking book offers us a profound framework that not only enhances our ability to connect with others but also fosters harmony, empathy, and conflict resolution in our personal and professional relationships.
+This groundbreaking title offers us a profound framework that not only enhances our ability to connect with others but also fosters harmony, empathy, and conflict resolution in our personal and professional relationships.

 What is Nonviolent Communication?

-At its core, Nonviolent Communication (NVC), also known as Compasisonate Communication, is a communication model that emphasizes understanding and meeting the needs of all parties involved, without resorting to blame, judgment, or aggression/violence.
+At its core, Nonviolent Communication (NVC), also known as Compassionate Communication, is a communication model that emphasizes understanding and meeting the needs of all parties involved, without resorting to blame, judgment, or aggression/violence.
 Marshall Rosenberg developed this framework based on the belief that, deep down, all human beings share common needs for things like love, respect, safety, and autonomy.

 NVC consists of four essential components: